ThisIsEmma/Bank-Account/README.md

 Edith Sakatia

+## Title:

+Bank Account Project

-## Usage
+## Description:

 The goal of this project is to practice classes and encapsulation.
+In the project, we create a Bank_Account class and implement methods.

+## Language Used:

+Python.